sudorook/capsule/README.md

 ## Notes:

-### 1. Synatx highlighting (via pygments)
+### 1. Syntax highlighting (via pygments)

 For code blocks, pick the highlighter style in config.toml by setting:
 ```
 pygmentsstyle = "<style>"
 ```

-For dark highlighter themes, you should rebuild capsule css with `build/extra/syntax.sass`.
+For dark highlighter themes, you should rebuild capsule CSS with `build/extra/syntax.sass`.
 Uncomment it from the capsule.sass file and run `gulp`.

-Without that file, the background color will default to Bulma's light background-color, and colored elements from dark themes will be hard to read against it.
+Without that file, the background color will default to Bulma's light background-color, and light colored elements meant to be displayed against dark backgrounds from dark themes will be hard to read.

 ### 2. Unused classes in Bulma